jake-knerr/cogent/README.md

 In other words, the `$` property is a read-only public property.
 Reading attributes, setting event listeners, and read-only operations are allowed.

-#### A parent view should not directly mutate a child view's HTML/CSS state via the `$` property.
-They should instead use the child view's API.
+#### A parent component should not directly mutate a child component's HTML/CSS state via the `$` property.
+They should instead use the child component's API.

 **[⬆ Table of Contents](#toc)**